neocotic/Backbone.Do/README.md

 ## API

+The API supports both Backbone collections *and* models.
+The main difference what data is sent to the server when selected model attributes are sent and how the server response is handled.

 ### Actions

 Giving your model actions is as simple as adding a new hash and calling this plugin in your model's `initialize`